+The hiring process consists of 4 primary stages which are sourcing, screening, selection and onboarding.
 The way a job seeker perceives and reacts to each of these 4 stages of hiring is known as Candidate Experience.

 Candidate Experience is closely linked with Employer Branding since it also creates goodwill for the employer.
 With the new VUCA environment, almost all organizations have become vulnerable.
-In such scenario, the only prominent source of competitive advantage is the people you have in your organization.
+In such a scenario, the only prominent source of competitive advantage is the people you have in your organization.

 ”Smart employers see the application and interview process as an opportunity to make a positive impression on the applicants.”